Home Telephone Location New Telephone Numbers

 What is Not Street Trading?

-• the activity must not obstruct the footpath.
+• Does not obstruct the footpath

 Stationary street trading